Should Your Child See a Doctor?

 - Close contact with person or animal who has bacterial diarrhea

-- Contact with reptile (snake, lizard, turtle) in previous 14 days
+- Contact with reptile (snake, lizard, turtle) in past 14 days

-- Travel to country at risk for bacterial diarrhea within past month
+- Travel to country at risk for diarrhea within past month

 - You have other questions or concerns

-- Most diarrhea is caused by a viral infection of the intestines.
+- Most diarrhea is caused by a virus.